There are two artists that have used the name Lush:

-1. Lush was a shoegaze/alternative rock band, formed in 1987 in London, England.
+1. Lush is a shoegaze/alternative rock band, formed in 1987 in London, England.
 The group consisted of Miki Berenyi and Emma Anderson on guitars and vocals, Philip King on bass, and Chris Acland on drums.
 Other members were the bassist Steve Rippon (from 1987 to 1992) and the vocalist Meriel Barham (from 1987 to 1988).
-Lush was one of the first shoegaze bands, later moving toward britpop.
+Lush was one of the first shoegaze bands, later moving toward Britpop.

 Anderson and Berenyi had been friends since the early 1980s, and published the Alphabet Soup fanzine together.
 In 1986 Anderson joined The Rover Girls as bassist and Berenyi joined The Bugs as guitarist but neither band lasted long.

 Lush formed in 1987, initially named The Baby Machines, with a line-up of Meriel Barham (vocals), Emma Anderson (guitar), Miki Berenyi (guitar), Steve Rippon (bass), and Chris Acland (drums).
 After Rippon joined, the band members decided on a change of name to Lush, making their live debut at the Camden Falcon on 6 March 1988.
 Barham was fired, with the rest of the band deciding she lacked commitment (she later joined Pale Saints).
 Anderson and Berenyi then took on lead vocal duties.

 Lush gained recognition when Robin Guthrie helped the band sign to 4AD.
 The band's first release was Scar, an EP, in 1989.
 Critical praise for Scar and a wildly popular live show established Lush as one of the best-selling alternative bands of the period.
 That year the EPs Mad Love, produced by Robin Guthrie, and Sweetness and Light, produced by Tim Friese-Greene of Talk Talk fame, followed.